nos09/projectX/README.md

 # projectX
-This is projectX to save the and preserve the ass that is at the stake now.
+This is projectX to save the and preserve the precious time by making things automated.